Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/physics/boids.rst

    A random rule is selected for each boid.
 Fuzzy
    Uses fuzzy logic to evaluate rules.
 Rules are gone through top to bottom.
-   Only the first rule that effect above fuzziness threshold is evaluated.
+   Only the first rule that affect above the fuzziness threshold is evaluated.
    The value should be considered how hard the boid will try to respect a given rule (a value of 1.000 means the Boid will always stick to it, a value of 0.000 means it will never).
    If the boid meets more than one conflicting condition at the same time,